Resurrection Man (character): Publication history

 In 2011, DC ended its mainstream superhero titles and relaunched its superhero universe across 52 new series, leading to the New 52 rebooted timeline.
 Editor Eddie Berganza asked Abnett and Lanning to revive Resurrection Man as an ongoing title.
 The new monthly series debuted in September, with Fernando Dagnino Guerra as the artist.
 Rather than act as a sequel to the original stories, this series rebooted the character as an amnesiac searching for his origins, pursued by the Lab, the US government, and an angel who took issue with his constant resurrections.
 With 52 new superhero titles being published simultaneously, DC Comics acted quickly to cancel books that did not sell well enough to warrant their continuation.
 Due to mediocre sales, Resurrection Man volume 2 ended after 13 issues (the final issue being numbered #0, wrapping up the series while revealing the new origin story).

+Resurrection Man: Quantum Karma (volume 3) was released in 2025 as a DC Black Label six-issue prestige format miniseries, written and drawn by Eisner Award winners Ramnarayan Venkatesan and Anand Radhakrishnan respectively.
+As one of his last projects before his death, character co-creator Jackson Guice also contributed to the limited series by drawing a one-page recap for each issue.